jeroen1322/xml2htaccess/README.md

 The output will be written to xml2htaccess.html (if not given a different name), on your server, and if you want, to your computer.

 #Planned improvements
--Sanitize input

--Write a unit test to test everything
+-Write a unit test to test everything.